IAN-RIUA/IAN-RIUA/README.md

 💼 Data analytics or machine learning internships / entry level roles

-If your work thrives on data-driven innovation, I’d love to contribute and grow alongside your team.
+If your work thrives on data driven innovation, I’d love to contribute and grow alongside your team.

 *📫 Get in Touch*